TizKah/YouTubeBOT/README.md

 Before using the YouTube bot, make sure you have the following requirements installed:

 - **Google Chrome browser**: The bot relies on Chrome for browser automation.
 Ensure that you have Chrome installed and updated to a compatible version.
+- **VPN ZEN-MATE**: The extension is loaded directly from the folder.
+That's why you will first have to have the downloaded Zen mate extension folder in the main folder.
 - **Selenium library**: Install the Selenium library, which is a popular tool for browser automation.
 You can install it using the following command:

 pip install selenium